wp-plugins/grabpress/README.txt

     Because we love our publishers.
 And we love WordPress.
 That means we love you.

 == Screenshots ==

+1. Create and edit feed(s) for autoposting to your Blog.
+2. View and manage your existing feed(s).
+3. Preview the results of your configured feed(s).
+4. Create a publisher account to link you embeds, so you can get paid!
+5. Video results are automatically posted to your Blog.

 == Changelog ==